iMepst/three.js-demo/README.md

 # three.js-demo
-Demonstration der Funktionsweise von three.js im Studiengang B.S.
-Media Systems, Modul CGA
+Demonstration of how three.js works in the B.S.
+Media Systems course, CGA module.

 For this sample to work you need to implement the following libraries: